steinwurf/steinwurf-docs/source/faq.rst

 overhead, and the decoder should be able to recover the original data as long as the overhead is higher than the actual loss rate.
-Obviously, we cannot know the actual loss rate in advance, therefore we commonly use a worst-case estimate.
+Obviously, we cannot know the actual loss rate in advance, therefore we commonly use a worst-case estimate to set the overhead.
 Note that it is not possible to implement fully reliable data transfer without some minimal feedback, so FEC only provides a partial solution if reliability is required.

 In addition to the nominal packet loss rate, we should also consider the typical burst losses on the target network.
 For example, if the overall loss